ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/frontend/docs-index/index.md

 </tbody>
 </table>

+## Notes

-**Note**: If links in the PR tables don't work, note the following:
+If links in the PR tables don't work, note the following:
 * Backend links will not be updated for PRs that do not touch the backend code.
 * Frontend links will not be updated for PRs that do not touch the frontend code.
 * If a link doesn't work when you expect that it should, check that the appropriate [Github Actions](https://github.com/{{site.repo}}/actions) workflow completed successfully.